The hidden gem in The Grange Hampshire’s crown

-Lake House Garden is a private garden created by the current Lord Ashburton around the Lower Lake within the park.
-At its core is a 3 acre walled garden divided into a number of spaces (originally a kitchen garden for The Grange) which contains a variety of herbaceous borders, shrubberies, orchards and hedges.
-There is also a swimming pool, pool house and a moon gate.
+Lake House Garden, the newest addition to The Grange Hampshire, is a private garden created by the 7th Lord Ashburton around the Lower Lake within the park.
+At its core is a 3-acre walled garden divided into a number of spaces (originally a kitchen garden for The Grange) which contains a variety of herbaceous borders, shrubberies, orchards and hedges.
 The garden extends in a series of woodland glades and walks around the banks of the lake which also feature a flint bridge and a waterfall.